cache-token/docs/TOKEN_OVERVIEW.md

 # Token Description

-The Cache Gold Token (CGT) is an ERC-20 compatible token in which 1 token represents 1 gram of physical gold.
+The CACHE Gold Token (CGT) is an ERC-20 compatible token in which 1 token represents 1 gram of pure physical gold.
 All gold tokens minted are backed by physical gold held in reserves at participating fully audited vaults and may be redeemed for physical gold.

 While this token inherits the ERC-20 interface, there are extra properties of the token that are non-standard.
-In particular, the token has the ability to charge a storage fee that accrues over time as the token is held and a transfer fee that is paid when tokens are transferred to other unique address.
-These fees are paid in the native token itself, and are separate from the transactions fees paid in ETH when transacting on the Ethereum network.
-These fees are collected opportunistically when users transact.
+In particular, the token has the ability to charge a storage fee that accrues over time as the token is held and a transfer fee that is paid when tokens are transferred from one address to another.
+These fees are paid in the native token itself ("in kind"), and are separate from the transaction fees paid in ETH when transacting on the Ethereum network.
+These fees are collected automatically whenever token holders transact.

 ### Fee Overview

 Please read the [Fees Guide](./FEES.md) for a detailed overview of the storage and transfer fees.

-### Internal Cache Addresses
+### Internal Addresses

-There are 6 addresses associated with the contract that have the special status as Cache "internal" addresses.
+There are 6 addresses associated with the contract that have the special status as CACHE "internal" addresses.
 These addresses are not subject to storage or transfer fees.

-1. Owner Address : The address owning the Cache Gold Token contract and the only account able to mint tokens and perform other administrative functions.
+1. Owner Address : The address owning the CACHE Gold Token contract and the only account able to mint tokens and perform other administrative functions.
 This is a MultiSig address so that tokens can only be minted pending group approval.
 2. Backed Treasury Address : The backed treasury is where all tokens are minted to and where tokens enter circulation.
-For tokens to be minted, an equivalent amount of gold must to be locked and unencumbered in a participating audited vault, and the Locked Gold Oracle must be updated with this amount.
+For tokens to be minted, an equivalent amount of gold must to be locked and unencumbered in a participating audited vault account, and the Locked Gold Oracle must be updated with this amount.
 The Backed Treasury is also a MultiSig address so transfers to external addresses cannot occur without group approval.
 3. Unbacked Treasury Address : The unbacked treasury is where tokens exit circulation.
 When tokens are redeemed for physical gold bars, the tokens will be moved to this address.
 4. Fee Address : The address where storage and transfer fees for external accounts are collected.
 This is also a MultiSig address so no single party has the ability transfer collected fees.
-5. Storage Fee Enforcer : This address is able to force paying storage fees or inactive fees on delinquent accounts.
+5. Storage Fee Enforcer : This address is able to force paying storage fees or inactive fees on inactive accounts.
 6. Redeem Address: The address tokens must be sent to when redeeming tokens for physical gold.
-Cache will use a KYC process to whitelist accounts that send to this address and monitor deposits for redemption of physical gold bars.
+CACHE will use a KYC process to whitelist accounts that send to this address and monitor deposits for redemption of physical gold bars.

 #### Transfer Restrictions